webix-hub/docs/data/desktop/editing.md

 In addition to creating an editor "from scratch", you can extend any of the existing ones.
 It becomes helpful when slight changes are needed.

 For instance you have a datatable column with e-mails.
-Input type **email** from HTML5 package will warn you in case some of e-mail address features is missing.
+Input type **email** from HTML5 package will warn you in case some of e-mail address features are missing.
 The cell will be highlighted red.

 <img src="desktop/text_editor_ext.png"/>